dividuum/info-beamer-nodes/README.txt

-Example repository for info-beamer (http://info-beamer.org/).
+Example repository for code runnable using info-beamer (https://info-beamer.com/).

 Feel free to fork and contribute.